tjdbs57/2024_fall_BigInt/README.md

 ## Prerequisites

 Ensure the following tools are installed on your system before proceeding:

+### System Requirements
 - **GCC**: A C compiler (e.g., `gcc`).
 - **Make**: A build automation tool.
 - **Python**: Python 3 is required for running test scripts.

+### Python Libraries
+The Python scripts used in this project depend on the following libraries:
+- **matplotlib**: Required for generating plots.

 ## Build Instructions